 ExtraInfo is some opaque data that is passed to the net-if process.
-It originates from the ExtraInfo parameter in the calls to the synchronous get-request, asynchronous get-next-request, asynchronous get-next-request, asynchronous get-next-request, synchronous set-request and asynchronous set-request functions.
+It originates from the ExtraInfo parameter in the calls to the synchronous get-request, asynchronous get-request, synchronous get-next-request, asynchronous get-request encoded asynchronous set-request functions.
 Whether the net-if process chooses to use this is implementation dependent.
 The net-if process included in this application ignores it.

-'''

-inform_response(Pid, Ref, Addr, Port) -> void()
+inform\response(Pid, Ref, Addr, Port) -> void()

-Types:

 Pid = pid()

 Ref = term()

 Addr = address()

 Port = integer()

-'''